9 min read

 Flying into Victoria International Airport one blue sky afternoon, the tower broke into my fat, dumb and happy reverie to ask if I could "expedite your landing for commercial traffic on long final."

 Since I was still on my downwind leg and had not yet turned towards the runway a thousand feet below my right wing, this was an interesting request.
-The proper response would have been a laconic Steve Canyon, “Roger”.
+The proper response would have been a laconic Steve Canyon-style, “Rog”.

-I was also rolling the always-willing 150 into a steep descending right turn, titling the ground below like a funhouse ride and courting yet another fatal classic stall-spin crash as the Cessna’s drastically increased angle-of-attack (to the onrushing airstream) sent the airplane’s stall speed rocketing upwards to match my current velocity.
+I was also stomping on the right rudder pedal and rolling the always-willing 150 into a steep descending right turn, titling the ground below like a funhouse ride and courting yet another classic fatal stall-spin crash as the Cessna’s drastically increased wing-angle to the onrushing airstream sent the airplane’s stall speed rocketing upwards towards exceeding my current airspeed.

-Still holding Two Two Tango’s nose down to prevent the sharp pitch-up and possible stall that must otherwise follow sudden flap extension, with my right hand I reached down to the long lever on the floor beside my seat, depressed the lock, and pulled it all the way up like a buggy brake.
+No worries.
+Pushing the airplane's nose down with my left hand to prevent the sharp pitch-up that follows sudden and drastic flap extension, with my other hand I reached down to the long lever on the floor beside my seat and pulled it all the way up like a buggy brake.

 Whoa Nelly!
 The airplane sagged as if it had flown into an invisible air bag in the sky.
 (This “old fashioned” instant and precise flap response was why I preferred Two Two Tango’s “obsolete” flap handle to her rental sister’s more “modern” — and slower — electronic flap switch.)

-Like a startled thoroughbred, the two-seat trainer tried to pitch up.
+Like a startled pony, the two-seat trainer tried to pitch up.
 Only to find a firm hand on the reins.

 Easy peasy, right?

 Yeah, baby.
-Forget flying the standard “square” base-leg and turn to final.
-I was as busy as a one-armed paper-hanger keeping airspeed, rate-of-descent and bank angle within limits as the ground rushed and rotated towards me.
+Instead of flying the standard “square” base leg and leisurely turn onto final, this close in the new plan was to commence an uninterrupted circling descent all the way to touchdown.
+This involved juggling more fast-changing aerodynamic variables than I was used to, as I worked to keep airspeed, altitude, rate-of-descent and bank angles within landing limits as the ground rushed and rotated towards me.

 Sideways.

-With those big Fowler flaps extended all the way aft and down, (increasing wing area and drag, while drastically lowering stalling speed), the baby Cessna came down like a dive bomber at Midway.
+With those big Fowler flaps extended all the way aft and down, (increasing wing area and drag, while drastically lowering stalling speed), the baby Cessna came down like a Dauntless at Midway.

-Did I mention that things were happening at the double-quick?
-All at once, in multiple dimensions?
-Having waited so long for this opportunity, my body knew what to do.
-Aiming well short of the runway, I leveled off just shy of the weeds and crammed on full power, dragging the “draggy” airplane toward the fast-approaching tarmac.
+Did I mention that everything was happening at the double-quick, all at once, in multiple dimensions?
+Having waited so long for this opportunity, my body had melded with Two Two Tango.
+Aiming well short of the runway, I leveled off just shy of the weeds and crammed on full power, dragging the “draggy” airplane toward the fast-approaching goal line.

-Clattering over the approach lights on their sturdy raised metal stanchions, I started the flare just as the runway’s raised lip passed beneath my wheels.
-Definitely not a standard — or even a carrier — approach.
+Clattering low over the approach lights on their sturdy raised metal stanchions, I started the flare just as the runway threshold passed beneath the Cessna's wheels.
+Definitely not a standard — or even an approved carrier — approach.
 But hey, I’d been asked to “expedite”.
-And a seriously short field landing seemed called for.
+And an ultra short field landing seemed called for.

-Leveling off perhaps six-inches above the fleeting concrete (hidden behind Two Two Tango’s nose), I chopped the power.
+The stall warning horn began beeping intermittently, as if unsure of what was going on.
+I ignored it.
+Leveling off perhaps six-inches above the fleeting concrete hidden beneath Two Two Tango's bright red cowling, I chopped the power.
 Barely hanging on its prop, the Cessna 150 instantly stopped flying.

 A sharp jolt and we were down.
-Through sheer blind luck and the grace of the humoring gods, I’d dropped the airplane onto the runway well short of the numbers.
-Rumble rumble went the wheels.
-A wonderful sound after such an action-packed denouement to another hour aloft.
+Through sheer blind luck and the grace of the humoring gods, I’d dropped the airplane onto the runway right on the undershoot stripes, well short of the numbers.
+The rumble of the main gear came like applause after this action-packed denouement to another hour aloft.

-Feeding in left aileron to compensate for a slight left crosswind, I pulled the yoke into my stomach to unload the nose gear and I jabbed both toe brakes hard — released — and got on the binders again.
-At the same time, having nothing better to do, I reached down and fully retracted those big beautiful Fowler flaps.
+Feeding in left aileron to compensate for a slight left crosswind, I pulled the yoke into my chest to unload the nose gear as I jabbed both toe brakes hard — released — and got on the binders again.
+At the same time, having nothing better to do, I pushed off the carb heat, reached down, and fully retracted Mr. Fowler's big beautiful "barn door" flaps to kill any residual lift.

-Best of all was the attaboy broadcast over the tower frequency for everyone in the area to hear.
-Professional controllers rarely compliment pilots.
+Their "attaboy" thank you broadcast over the tower frequency for everyone in the area to hear blew what was left of my sweaty mind.
+Professional tower controllers rarely compliment pilots.
 Except when one of them pulls off a near-flawless short field approach and landing on special request.

 Five decades later, this sweet feeling of accomplishment still warms my memories.